objectscript/Polymetric-Dashboard/docs/RestApi.md

 # REST API
-The System Monitor Dashboard uses a simple REST API to retrieve the data displayed on the front end from the Caché Server.
+The System Monitor Dashboard uses a simple REST API to retrieve data from the Caché environment.

 ## Overview
 ### URL